 Popular Skills for Senior Meeting Planner

-Survey results show that Senior Meeting Planners typically report just a few professional skills.
-Most notably, skills in Contract Negotiation, Event Management, Project Management, and Budget Management are correlated to pay that is above average.
-Skills that are correlated to lower pay, on the other hand, include Budget Management, Project Management, and Event Management.
-Most people skilled in Contract Negotiation are similarly competent in Budget Management and Event Management.
+Typical Senior Meeting Planners report a focused set of job skills.
+Most notably, skills in Contract Negotiation, Project Management, Budget Management, and Event Management are correlated to pay that is above average.
+At the other end of the pay range are skills like Event Management, Budget Management, and Project Management.
+It is often found that people who know Contract Negotiation are also skilled in Budget Management and Event Management.

 Pay by Experience Level for Senior Meeting Planner